MaryKenneth/NLP-humour-Style-classification/README.md

 ## Dataset Details

 The dataset used for this project comprises jokes sourced from various websites, covering Neutral, affiliative, self-enhancing, self-deprecating, and aggressive humor styles.
 A total of 1269 jokes were collected, with each joke associated with a specific humor label.
-The labeling process involved different approaches:
+The labeling process was done as follows:

-- **Labeling Based on Website Tags or Titles (1069 jokes):**
+- **Labeling Based on Website Tags or Titles:**
-  The majority of the jokes (1069) were labeled based on the website #tags or titles.
+  The jokes were labeled based on the website #tags or titles.
 This method leveraged existing categorization provided by the websites hosting the jokes.

-- **Labeling by Human Evaluators (200 jokes):**
-  For 200 jokes where explicit humor style identification was lacking, three PhD students were involved in the labeling process.
-Each student provided a label, and the final label for each joke was determined by a majority vote.

 This diverse dataset with explicit and implicit humor style labels was used for training and evaluating the humor style classification models.